CryptozombiesHQ/cryptozombie-lessons/arrays.md

       }
 ---

 When you want a collection of something, you can use an **_array_**.

-There are two types of arrays in Solidity: **_fixed_** arrays and **_dynamic_** arrays.
-With **_fixed_** arrays, you declare a maximum number of elements when you declare them, and this can't be changed.
-With **_dynamic_** arrays, you can keep growing the array to accommodate more elements.
+There are two types of arrays in Solidity: **_fixed_** arrays and **_dynamic_** arrays:

-## Declaring Arrays

-In Solidity, arrays are declared as follows:

 ```
-uint[2] fixedArray; // has a fixed length of 2 elements
+// Array with a fixed length of 2 elements:
+uint[2] fixedArray;
-string[5] stringArray; // fixed array, can contain 5 strings
+// another fixed Array, can contain 5 strings:
+string[5] stringArray;
-uint[] dynamicArray; // has no fixed size, can keep growing
+// a dynamic Array - has no fixed size, can keep growing:
+uint[] dynamicArray;
 ```

 You can also create an array of **_structs_**.
-From the previous chapter's example:
+Using the previous chapter's `Person` struct:

 ```
-Person[] people; // dynamic array
+Person[] people; // dynamic Array, we can keep adding to it
 ```

-Since we said state variables are stored in the blockchain when they're updated, creating a dynamic array of structs like this can be used as a kind of database for your contract.
+Remember that state variables are stored permanently in the blockchain?
+So creating a dynamic array of structs like this can be useful for storing People (or whatever) in your contract, kind of like a database.

 ## Public Arrays